kmykoh97/simple-calculator/README.md

 # simple-calculator
+## Python(more different languages will be added)
-my first calculator using python
+my first program using python

-This calculator can only do addition, multiplication, substracton and division.
+This simple calculator can only do addition, multiplication, substracton and division.
+More function will be added when I am free.